From $3379 with flightsPayments as low as $231

 - Visit the Duomo Cathedral.
 Return during your free time and challenge yourself to climb the 463 steps to the top for stunning views of the city.

-- Enjoy a celebratory New Year’s Eve Dinner with your group!
+- Tonight, count down to New Year’s with your group!

 Get Some Fresh Air: Loggia dei Lanzi is an open air sculpture museum, with a number of Renaissance statues.
 It’s beautiful, it’s in the open, and it’s free.